-Years ended December 31,
+Years ended December 31

-2021 2020
+2022 2021

-Wages and salaries \$ 338,987 \$ 331,902
+Wages and salaries \$ 354,486 \$ 338,987

-Labor and health insurance fees 25,187 22,846
+Labor and health insurance fees 25,590 25,187

-Pension costs 15,681 15,753
+Pension costs 16,391 15,681

-Directors' remuneration 7,169 6,374
+Directors' remuneration 8,699 7,169

-Other personnel expenses 10,324 9,946
+Other personnel expenses 9,696 10,324

-\$ 397,348 \$ 386,821
+\$ 414,862 \$ 397,348

-As of December 31, 2021 and 2020, the Company had 276 and 278 employees, respectively.
-There were 4 non-employee directors for both years.

-- A. In accordance with the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
-The ratio shall not be lower than 5% and not higher than 15% for employees' compensation and shall not be higher than 3% for directors' and supervisors' remuneration. - B. For the years ended December 31, 2021 and 2020, employees' compensation was accrued at \$14,119 and \$11,535, respectively; while directors' and supervisors' remuneration was accrued at \$4,706 and \$3,845, respectively.
-The aforementioned amounts were recognised in salary expenses. - C. The employees' compensation and directors' and supervisors' remuneration were estimated and accrued based on 9% and 3% of distributable profit of current year for the year ended December 31, 2021, respectively.
-The employees' compensation and directors' and supervisors' remuneration resolved by the Board of Directors were \$14,119 and \$4,706, respectively, and will be distributed in the form of cash. - D. For the years ended December 31, 2021 and 2020, the average employee benefit expenses were \$1,434 and \$1,388, and the average employees salaries were \$1,246 and \$1,211, respectively; the adjustment of average employees salaries was 2.89%. - E. For the years ended December 31, 2021 and 2020, the supervisors' remuneration recognised by the Company amounted to \$1,083 and \$1,101, respectively. - F. The Company's salary and remuneration policies: - (a) The Company has set the remuneration policy for directors' and supervisors' remuneration in accordance with the Company's Articles of Incorporation and established the remuneration committee to assess and supervise the Company's salary and remuneration measures for the Company's directors, supervisors and managers.
-The Company shall pay rewards to the Company's directors and supervisors when they perform their respective duties and responsibilities on behalf of the Company no matter whether the Company had operating deficit.
-The Board of Directors is authorised to determine the rewards to directors and
+- A. As of December 31, 2022 and 2021, the Company had 273 and 276 employees, respectively.
+There were 5 and 4 non-employee directors, respectively. - B. In accordance with the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' remuneration.
+The ratio shall not be lower than 5% and not higher than 15% for employees' compensation and shall not be higher than 3% for directors' remuneration. - C. For the years ended December 31, 2022 and 2021, employees' compensation were accrued at \$17,627 and \$14,119, respectively; while directors' and supervisors' remuneration were accrued at \$5,876 and \$4,706, respectively.
+The aforementioned amounts were recognised in salary expenses. - D. The employees' compensation and directors' remuneration were estimated and accrued based on 9% and 3% of distributable profit of current year for the year ended December 31, 2022, respectively.
+The employees' compensation and directors' remuneration resolved by the Board of Directors were \$17,627 and \$5,876, respectively, and will be distributed in the form of cash.

-- supervisors based on their participation frequency in the Company's operations and contributions to the Company's operations, taking into consideration the pay level within the same industry. - (b) The Company has set the employees' compensation policy.
+- E. For the years ended December 31, 2022 and 2021, the average employee benefit expenses were \$1,515 and \$1,434, and the average employees salaries were \$1,323 and \$1,246, respectively; the adjustment of average employees salaries was 6.18%. - F. For the years ended December 31, 2022 and 2021, the supervisors' remuneration recognised by the Company amounted to \$543 and \$1,083, respectively. - G. The Company's salary and remuneration policies: - (a) The Company has set the remuneration policy for directors' remuneration in accordance with the Company's Articles of Incorporation and established the remuneration committee to assess and supervise the Company's salary and remuneration measures for the Company's directors and managers.
+The Company shall pay rewards to the Company's directors when they perform their respective duties and responsibilities on behalf of the Company no matter whether the Company had operating deficit.
+The Board of Directors is authorised to determine the rewards to directors based on their participation frequency in the Company's operations and contributions to the Company's operations, taking into consideration the pay level within the same industry. - (b) The Company has set the employees' compensation policy.
 The Company offers the optimum salary and benefit, including a monthly salary and various bonuses approved by the management, to employees in accordance with related regulations.
 The Company implements performance assessment for all employees every six months in order to understand employees' working performance.
-The result of performance assessment will be used as a reference for the promotion and salary distribution of employees.

-Employees' compensation and directors' and supervisors' remuneration for 2020, as resolved at the meeting of Board of Directors were in agreement with those amounts recognised in the 2020 financial statements.

-Information about employees' compensation and directors' and supervisors' remuneration of the Company as resolved at the meeting of Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+The result of performance assessment will be used as a reference for the promotion and salary distribution of employees. - H. Employees' compensation and directors' and supervisors' remuneration for 2021, as resolved at the meeting of Board of Directors were in agreement with those amounts recognised in the 2021 financial statements. - I. Information about employees' compensation and directors' remuneration of the Company as resolved at the meeting of Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.